 Scientifically speaking, the only difference between hard and soft water is the level of minerals they contain.
 Hard water contains significant amounts of calcium and magnesium, while treated soft water only contains sodium.
 This variation can make a world of difference in your home, however: hard water is harsh on fabrics, can damage equipment, leaves a scummy residue, and often causes skin irritation.

-Trustworthy Plumbing Services
+Trustworthy Common Plumbing Questions Answered

 For more answers to your plumbing questions, talk to us at Shepherd’s Plumbing, Heating, and Air Conditioning.
 Give us a call at (650) 422-2466 to learn more about how we can help with your plumbing needs.